The

 mention

 was made of the Meccano S.M.L.
 Pontoon crane.
-The newspaper cutting is from Auckland New Zealand from around 1929-1932 and shows the floating crane MANUI Cranes of this type would have been found in any large dock complex around the world and would have been used for handling large or unwieldy cargoes or for ship repairs and fitting out.
-They would have been self contained, usually with steam engines providing the power generation for electric winches and capstans.
+The newspaper cutting is from Auckland New Zealand from around 1929-1932 and shows the floating crane MANUI.
+Cranes of this type would have been found in most large dock complexes around the and would have been used for handling large or unwieldy cargoes or for ship repairs and fitting out.
+Some would have been self contained, usually with steam engines providing the power generation for electric winches and capstans.
 Some cranes would have to be moved to its operating position by tugs, other cranes would have been self propelled.
 The cranes are balanced by water tanks.
-The SML
+The model was built using mainly 1990's French zinc and yellow parts the GRB was a replica from Ashok Banerjee in India, as of 2023 these are no longer made.
+I made a few changes to the original design but these were only minor and did not detract from this iconic Meccano model.
+My model is driven by a Meccano E15R and a 12 volt motor built into a frame the dimensions of the E15R.
+The model was a delight to build and is great fun to operate, it looks right and is well proportioned.
+One useful modification I made was to use a tension spring between the two hoist levers this holds the brakes on nicely.
+Jacques Vuye

 fellow builder of antique Meccano models has also built this model